Frequently Asked Questions (FAQs)

 Each of these options has been closely considered and discussed, with provisional costs and approach set out for each.
 It is the intention of the trust to maintain and manage the site until an appropriate partner is identified with a credible plan to take on this important heritage site.

-How will access to the site be controlled (there is a risk the site might become a haven for druggies or drunks)?
+How will access to the site be controlled (is there a risk the site might become a haven for anti-social behaviour?)

 The site will only be open during the daytime and will be secured at night.
 There likely be one or more gardeners on site during the day – undertaking routine maintenance – who can help ensure that the site is respected.
 In addition, careful layout and design of the new public gardens will ensure that there are few secluded or isolated spaces.
 Additionally, the site is very close to the police station, and if there are social order problems then requests will be made for police officers and CSOs to patrol the site.
 CCTV could be included if thought necessary.
 Finally, it might be possible to apply a Public Space Protection Order to the site.